FarisStack/Correspondence-Management-System/README.md

 - Convenient Rich-Text Editor
 ![image](https://user-images.githubusercontent.com/54215462/218524043-cc9c1995-0bbe-409d-b76e-ba68ec43b33c.png)

-- Attach multiple files with the email before sending.+ The drag and drop feature
+- Attach multiple files with the email before sending.
+In addition to the drag and drop feature
 ![image](https://user-images.githubusercontent.com/54215462/218524195-2c42743d-8b7b-49a9-9f34-7593834a1ba8.png)

 - Inbox page shows the user all their workflows which were received from other users.
 Emails where users put you as a direct recipient (consignee)